George Washington's Vision at Valley Forge

 What I believe Took Place At Valley Forge (What Washington Saw)

-My conversion to Catholicism was highly influenced by the Virgin Mary and she led me to the catholic church.
-There was a lot of apprehension that I experienced as I made my decision and I expect anyone who follows this same path as I did is going to experience some level of apprehension especially if they are from a heavily dense protestant area.
-Being a former protestant, this change (going from protestant to catholic) weighed heavily on my mind but when I changed from one protestant denomination to another, I do not recall ever experiencing this.
-It is possibly because I knew a lot of people in the new denomination every time I changed from one protestant church to another.
+The change from protestant to catholic weighed heavily on my mind but when I changed from one protestant denomination to another, I do not recall ever experiencing this.
+It is possible that I knew a lot of people in the new denomination every time I changed from one protestant church to another.

-It took me 7 years since my first encounter with her to convert to Catholicism, but the time that I was seriously considering the change was maybe three or four years.
+It took seven years since my first encounter with the Virgin Mary to convert to Catholicism, although the time that I was seriously considering the change was maybe three or four years.

-I believe the visitor was the Virgin Mary just as the locutions state.
+I believe the visitor in George Washington’s Vision was the Virgin Mary just as the locutions state.
 After all, she visited me.
 That, I do know.